 The basis of accounting and significant accounting policies adopted by the Data Protection Commission are set out below.
-They have been applied consistently throughout the period.
+They have been applied consistently throughout the year.

-The Data Protection Commission was set up under the Data Protection Act 2018, with offices at 21 Fitzwilliam Square, Dublin 2, Trinity Point, 10/11 Leinster Street South, Dublin 2 and Canal House, Station Road, Portarlington, Co Laois.
-The primary function of the Data Protection Commission is to supervise compliance with the General Data Protection Regulation, the Law Enforcement Directive and the Data Protection Act 2018.
+The Data Protection Commission was set up under the Data Protection Act 2018, with offices at 21 Fitzwilliam Square, Dublin 2, Trinity Point, Leinster Street, Dublin 2 and Canal House, Station Road, Portarlington, Co Laois.
+The primary function of the Data Protection Commission is to supervise compliance with the General Data Protection Regulation, the "Law Enforcement" (Directive (EU) 2016/680) and the Data Protection Act 2018.
 The core functions of the DPC, include: handling complaints and conducting inquiries and investigations in relation to potential infringements of data protection legislation; promoting improved compliance with data protection legislation by data controllers and processors and greater awareness regarding data protection rights; and co-operating with data protection authorities in other EU Member States on issues such as complaints and alleged infringements involving cross border processing.